 Week by week guide

-Baby's development at 34 weeks pregnant
+What happens at 34 weeks pregnant?

 Your baby’s been inside for eight whole months now.
-And the size of your baby at 34 weeks is the size of a pineapple.
+And the size of baby at 34 weeks is the size of a cantaloupe melon.
 Can you believe it’s only a few weeks until you meet?
 Right now, they’re building up layers of fat to keep themselves nice and warm in preparation for life outside the womb.
 If you’re having a boy then around this time his testicles descend from the abdomen to the scrotum.
 When he’s first born these may look enlarged due to swelling caused by excess fluid or hormones, but they’ll go down shortly afterwards.

 The part of your baby’s ears that send messages to their brain is called the cochlea.
 This is becoming more mature which means at this stage baby recognises your voice and maybe your singing and your musical taste.

-Baby may have already started to go down into your pelvis, but won’t get completely in place until about 36 weeks for first-time mums and later for subsequent births.
+Baby may have already started to go down into your pelvis but won’t get completely in place until about 36 weeks for first-time mums, and later for subsequent births.

 The good news is that if baby decides to arrive now, they will have developed enough for a fairly normal delivery.
 By now their brain is fully developed and their lungs are quite well developed too.
 The size of your baby at this point also means they probably wouldn’t need extensive medical intervention.
 As long as there are no additional complications they should be fine.